 We’re entering the final stretch of the back to school buying season, and barring Cyber Monday, you’d be hard-pressed to identify a more crucial time of the year for online marketers.

-The traffic pop from periods like these can keep marketers so busy that tactical minutiae can take a hit, though; so, every now and again it helps to step back a little and review your plan for back-to-school shopping procrastinators:
+The traffic increase from periods like these can keep marketers so busy that tactical minutiae can take a hit, so, every now and again it helps to step back a little and review your plan for last-minute back-to-school shoppers.

 1. Start Outside Your Web Site

 One of the key mistakes you can make is to start with what worked and didn’t work last year.
 Yes, that’s important later in the game, but what you want to start with is the state of things this year.
 Have you consulted AdWords Keyword Planner for keyword volumes this year?

 First, if you’re smart about testing keywords, you’re likely to find high-intent keywords that are closer to the end of the funnel, for people who are doing this last minute and being super specific about their terms, as opposed to those in the research phase of their search.